VRConservation/fbabook/_sources/chapters/resilience.md

 California can better safeguard its natural landscapes and most vulnerable populations by aligning wildfire treatment strategies with socio-economic resilience measures.
 Future studies and policy developments should prioritize these high-risk, high-need areas to foster a more equitable and effective approach to wildfire management and climate adaptation.
 Future research can delve deeper into granular information on the different treatment types across geographies, gather parcel-level data, and explore permitting, planning, and aggregation issues to conduct larger-scale fuel treatments in the state.

 ## Appendix
 Table 2.
-Treatable privately owned acres in high and extreme poverty, total activity acres, and total activity acres on private land [^3].
+Treatable privately owned acres in high and extreme poverty, total activity acres, and total activity acres on private land. [^3]

 | County | Treatment Need (acres) |  % High Poverty | % Extreme Poverty | Treated (acres) | % Treatment Gap |
 | --- | ---: | ---: | ---: | ---: | ---: |